 What are Interactive Read-Alouds

 What is an interactive read aloud you might ask.
-The interactive read aloud definition states that interactive read–alouds are a literacy event where students are actively engaged in listening and talking about the text throughout the duration of the read-aloud.
-Interactive read-alouds are a way to teach your whole group reading lesson where the teacher will read aloud a preselected text that is at least 2-3 grade levels above the students’ current grade level and pause at different parts of the text for conversation or written responses.
+The interactive read-aloud definition states that an interactive read–aloud is a literacy event where students are actively engaged in listening and talking about the text throughout the duration of the read-aloud.
+An interactive read-aloud us a way to teach your whole group reading lesson where the teacher will read aloud a preselected text that is at least 2-3 grade levels above the students’ current grade level and pause at different parts of the text for conversation or written responses.
 The students will talk about the text or respond to it either as a whole group, or with a partner(s).
 This process helps readers listen actively in order to process the meaning of the text.
 You will use the same book for several days and then complete a culminating activity at the end of the week to show mastery.

 As mentioned above when you choose an interactive read aloud book, it needs to be about 2-3 grade levels above the students’ current grade.
 You will want to pick a book that is a good fit for the standard you are covering that week.
 You will be integrating several other standards as review, but you will want one main standard to focus on.
 It’s very easy to search for books that are good for particular standards.

 Make sure you choose one that you enjoy yourself.
 That will definitely make a difference in how your students respond to it.
 Plus, you will be using the book all week so it needs to be something engaging.
 You will want to select high-quality books from great authors and possibly award winners.
 Choose a mixture of fiction and nonfiction and try to vary genres.
 Obviously, you will want your books for interactive read alouds to be interesting for your students as well.